unaigarciarena/EvoFlow/README.md

 # EvoFlow

-This tool provides the necessary facilities for the evolution of DNN structures with different needs, objectives, and complexities.
+**This tool provides the necessary facilities for the evolution of DNN structures with different needs, objectives, and complexities.**

-The DNN part is lays on tensorflow, while the evolutionary component relies on DEAP.
+## Main library dependencies

+This tool has the basic dependencies of numpy and functiools.
+However, the largest part of the library and core lay on tensorflow for the model creation and evaluation, and on DEAP for the evolutionary component.

+## Library characteristics

 It is highly customizable, and its usage does not require great familiarity with any of the libraries above.